AshesAwaken/basicVRGlove/README.md

 # basicVRGlove

-This project uses 5 flex sensors for basic finger tracking (no splay tracking as of right now)
+This repo contains arduino firmware and (in the future) OpenVR driver for basic VR gloves using flex sensors

 ## Parts needed
 - Arduino Nano ESP32 (other boards probably work, but this is what I am using)